Slouths/Slouths/README.md

 - *🌱 I'm currently enrolled in a  IBM Software Engineering and DevOps program*

-- ⚡ Fun fact: I love to play paintball
+- ⚡ Fun fact: I love Formula One